-We started off by leveraging our data-driven Harvest technology to target PWT’s competitors and various other travel hubs in order to collect the data needed to create an audience to serve PWT ads to.
+We started off by leveraging data-driven RainBarrel technology to target PWT’s competitors and various other travel hubs in order to collect the data needed to create an audience to serve PWT ads to.
 We found that by targeting these types of locations, it would provide us with the best opportunity to reach the most relevant audience.
 The data was organized by geographic location, showing us that any device ID that appeared in different cities likely belonged to a traveller and potentially, a future PWT customer.

-From the Harvested data, it was important for us to get a little creative with how the ads would be served to the audiences captured, therefore we developed three key personas for targeting: Student, Corporate, and Home, with considerations to which markets they were in as well.
+From the data, it was important for us to get a little creative with how the ads would be served to our custom audience, therefore we developed three key personas for targeting: Student, Corporate, and Home, with considerations to which markets they were in as well.
 The creative was tailored to the personas with messaging that pertained to each for stronger ad relevancy and engagement.
 For example, highlighting the luxury and productivity afforded by Red Arrow to corporate clients, while the safety and affordability of Ebus was noted to budget-conscious students.
 Here, it was important to serve the right ads to the right people in order to capture their attention and hopefully—just hopefully—convert them over to PWT.

 Critical to much of the campaign’s success in this initial phase was also being able to measure and optimize for the right metric.
 Click-Through-Rate (CTR), the common yardstick for digital campaigns, only serves to demonstrate ad interaction, and does not quite help us determine if the client’s goals (i.e. generating sales) are actually being met.
 So, how would we be able to measure whether this campaign was even working?